 The Art Gallery benefits not only the artists but also the community by making the visual arts more accessible to local residents.
 The bank has no commission in the sale of artwork.
 The gallery is another way Greenfield Banking Company makes a positive contribution to the quality of life in our community.

-The artwork of local artist, Sandy Hall, will be on display in Greenfield Banking Company’s Art Gallery from April through June, 2018.
+Dorinda Cassiday’s artwork will be on display in Greenfield Banking Company’s Art Gallery from early July through September, 2019.

 “Art enables us to find ourselves and lose ourselves at the same time” - Thomas Merton.
 It seems Dorinda has always been losing herself in art and finding a better self- a more pure one - in exchange all of her life.
 Encouraged since her earliest childhood when there was always a supply of pencils, charcoal, pastels, and paints whose smells became as natural to her nose as any ‘ordinary’ air inhaled inside or outdoors.
 Making doodle marks, creating images, and shaping stories on blank pages constantly decorated her life.
 There is hardly any image she sees that does not register with “how would I put that on canvas?”
 Some of those images have become talismans of her spiritual life’s journey and others are the precious critters that visit her studio before their “adoption”.